 Job Search in Germany

-Run job search in Germany using the most powerful job search engine on the Internet!
+So, run a job search in Germany using the most powerful job-search engine on the Internet!

-To run your job search in Germany, simply type keywords into the Suchbegriff/what box describing the kind of job you want, and enter a city, a province or postal code in the Ort/where box.
-Then click the Finden/Find button or hit the Enter key on your keyboard.
+For a job search in Germany, simply type keywords into the 'What' box describing the kind of job you want, and enter a city, a province or postal code in the 'Where' box.
+Then click the 'Find Jobs' button or hit the 'Enter' key on your keyboard.

 Other Job Search in Germany Info

-Good luck with your job search in Germany!
+Good luck with your job search in Germany and Germany job search!